-When choosing a CNC router, how many axis do you need for the CNC router?
-It’s a problem for every CNC router buyer, so, let’s get into what the differences between 3 axis, 4 axis and 5 axis CNC routers.
+When you have an idea to buy a CNC router machine, how many axis do you need for the CNC router kit?
+It's a common problem for every CNC router buyer, so, let's start to make a comparison of 3 axis, 4 axis and 5 axis CNC routers.

 4 Axis: X-Y-Z-A, X-Y-Z-B, X-Y-Z-C (4 axis linkage)

 4th Axis: Y-Z-A, X-Z-A (3 axis linkage)

-ABC is corresponding to the rotation axis of XYZ.
+A, B or C axis is corresponding to the rotation axis of X, Y, Z.

 These specific CNC routers can go along three different axis at the same time.

 X-axis: left to right